alfredxiao/gofrankie/README.md

     * run `git clone` and `cd` Same as above
     * run `./docker_build.sh`, which should create an docker image `gofrankie:latest`

+# Test
+- Run `go test ./...`
+- Or, Run `./test.sh` which will generate a coverage report and open it in a browser

 # How to Run
 - Non Docker
     * run `./gofrankie`, it is hardcoded to listen on port 8080